 Both the G9X Mark II and the SL2 are current models that good online retailers will have in stock.
 You can check the latest prices, for example, at amazon.
 The G9X Mark II replaced the earlier Canon G9 X, while the SL2 followed on from the Canon SL1.

 So what conclusions can be drawn?
-Which of the two cameras – the Canon G9 X Mark II or the Canon SL2 – has the upper hand?
-Below is a summary of the relative strengths of each of the two contestants.
+Is the Canon G9 X Mark II better than the Canon SL2 or vice versa?
+A synthesis of the relative strong points of each of the models is listed below.

 - Faster burst: Shoots at higher frequency (8.2 vs 5 flaps/sec) to capture the decisive moment.